organizedgrime/Steg/README.md

 This project is a practical implementation of simple(soon to be advanced) Steganography Cryptography methods.
 As this program develops, it will be made increasingly more efficient, and have more secure methods of message hiding.

-If you have any questions or comments, you can email me at *nicolasnicogonzalez@gmail.com*, or visit my website at *nicogonzo.tk*
+If you have any questions or comments, you can email me at *nicolasnicogonzalez@gmail.com*, or visit my website at *http://nicogonzo.tk*

 ## Usage Tutorial
 Using this program should be fairly intuitive.
 There are text boxes and file/folder selectors for all input and output, so you don't have to worry about weird syntax.
 It's all done for you.